-The teaching in this course aims to establish a good fundamental understanding of the areas mentioned, using:
+The teaching in this course aims to establish a good fundamental understanding of the aforementioned areas, using:

-- Formal online live-streamed lectures (synchronous lectures, with optional in-person attendance in Rex Vowels Theatre), which provide you with a focus on the core analytical material in the course, together with qualitative, alternative explanations to aid your understanding. - Tutorials, which allow you to practice problem solving techniques and troubleshooting the problems you might have in understanding lecture material, as well as performing formative learning activities through flipped tutorials. - Laboratory sessions (Face-to-Face and Remote), which support the formal lecture material and provide you with practical construction, measurement and debugging skills for control systems analysis and design. - Recorded lecture videos, which support the scheduled online-streaming lectures for revision purposes.
+- Formal lectures (synchronous lectures both catered for in-person and online attendance), which focuses on the core analytical material in the course, together with qualitative and alternative explanations to aid your understanding. - Tutorials, which allow you to practice problem solving techniques and troubleshooting the

+- problems you might have in understanding lecture material, as well as performing formative learning activities through flipped tutorials. - Laboratory sessions (in-person and remotely-accessed), which support the formal lectures and tutorials and provide you with practical construction, measurement and debugging skills for control systems analysis and design. - Recorded lecture videos, which support the scheduled lectures for revision purposes.
 Please note that watching recordings is no substitute for attending the live lectures, where questions can be asked.
 Please note that having access to recorded lectures does not imply improved exam preparation, without significant and consistent additional self-directed study throughout the term. - Online review quizzes, which allow you to review the lecture topics by completing small periodic quizzes online for feedback on your progress and performance in the course. - The main platform for course delivery is MS Teams.
-However, Moodle is mainly used for online quizzes, assignment submissions and online Final exam and for any other activities that are NOT available in MS Teams.
-All announcements will be maid primarily on MS Teams.
-So please make sure your MS Teams Notification setting for ELEC3114 T2 2021 Teams Class is enabled on your system.
+However, Moodle is mainly used for online quizzes, assignment submissions and online Final exam and for any other activities that are not available in MS Teams.
+All announcements will be made primarily on MS Teams.
+So please make sure your MS Teams Notification setting for ELEC3114 Teams Class is enabled on your devices.